 - It’s free.
 This program is free for schools and students.

 - It’s effective.
-Because children under the age of 12 are currently not eligible for vaccination, schools are encouraged to implement multiple prevention strategies to keep students, families, and communities safe.
+Schools are encouraged to implement multiple prevention strategies to keep students, families, and communities safe.
 With the return of in-person learning, regular screening will help to quickly identify COVID-19 cases, interrupt the spread of the virus and minimize disruption to learning and school activities.

 This project is supported by the U.S. Department of Health and Human Services (HHS) as part of a financial assistance award to the State of Oregon.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HHS, or the U.S. Government.